Investing & Passive Income8 min read

 Common Mistakes to Avoid

-• Waiting too long to start — you lose valuable compounding time
+• Waiting too long to start - you lose the compounding years you can never get back

-• Pulling money out early — interrupts the compounding cycle
+• Pulling money out early - resets the snowball

-• Chasing hot trends instead of consistent contributions
+• Chasing hot trends instead of making consistent contributions

 • Ignoring fees - even 1% can cost you thousands over time

-Compound interest is simple in concept, powerful in practice.
-By investing early, consistently, and wisely, you can let time and math do the heavy lifting.
+Compound interest is simple in concept and staggering in practice.
+You don't need to be brilliant or lucky - you need to start early, contribute consistently, and then get out of the way while time and math do the heavy lifting.

 #compound interest#investing basics#financial growth#savings#long-term investing